Josh Knight: Wycombe Wanderers (loan)

-He signed a short-term loan with Championship club Wycombe Wanderers on 5 October 2020.
-On 7 January 2021, this loan spell was extended until the end of the 2020/21 season.
+Knight signed a short-term loan with Championship club Wycombe Wanderers on 5 October 2020.
+On 7 January 2021, this loan spell was extended until the end of the 2020–21 season.
 He scored his first goal for Wycombe in an FA Cup tie against Preston North End on 9 January 2021.

-Knight won both the Supporters’ and Players' Player of the Year awards at the end of the season.
+Knight won both the Supporters' and Players' Player of the Year awards at the end of the season.

 Peterborough United

-On 2 July 2021 Knight signed for Peterborough on a permanent deal following two previous loan spells at the club.
+On 2 July 2021, Knight signed for Peterborough on a permanent deal following two previous loan spells at the club.

+On 7 April 2024, Knight was a part of the Peterborough United squad that defeated Wycombe Wanderers in the 2024 EFL Trophy final.

+Following the conclusion of the 2023–24 season, he was offered a new contract by Peterborough.
+In May 2024, it was reported that Knight had been offered lucrative terms by an overseas club, initially suggested to be Werder Bremen.

+Hannover 96

+On 11 June 2024, Knight agreed to join 2.
+Bundesliga club Hannover 96 on a two-year contract with the option for a further twelve months.

+Portsmouth

+On 21 August 2025, Knight signed for Championship club Portsmouth on a three-year contract.